simonjcarr/SPDeploy/README.md

-# GoCD - Effortless Continuous Deployment
+# SPDeploy - Effortless Continuous Deployment

-GoCD is a lightweight, cross-platform continuous deployment service that automatically syncs your code from GitHub to your development, staging, or production servers.
+SPDeploy is a lightweight, cross-platform continuous deployment service that automatically syncs your code from GitHub to your development, staging, or production servers.

 ## 🚀 Quick Start